Mrdedsecurity/site/about.md

 # About Me

 -----
 Hello, I’m Jordan Powell, also known as MrDedSec.
-I am a Junior Penetration Tester at KPMG UK and a freelance Cyber Security Researcher.
+I am a Penetration Tester at KPMG UK and a freelance Cyber Security Researcher.
 This site showcases my research and findings, which I hope you find insightful and engaging.

 My work focuses primarily on vulnerability disclosure, ethical hacking, threat intelligence, OSINT, and more.
 I’m passionate about continuously learning and gaining hands-on experience across new areas of cybersecurity.